 Sighted: the best sniper games on PC

-You have to sneak up on these big boys and hold your breath to get accurate shots, and the size and condition of each target determines what rewards you get for a clean kill.
+You have to sneak up on these big boys and hold your breath to get accurate shots, and the size and condition of each target determine what rewards you get for a clean kill.
 It’s a bit light on content, but if you’re tired of hunting down deer, boar, and other harmless woodland critters then this could be the change of scenery you need.

-Sure, so they’re not technically dinosaurs, but it’s hard to deny that a Apceros or Anjanath are based on real dinosaurs, even if some of the bigger beasts in the game aren’t.
-In case you’ve let the series pass you by, Monster Hunter: World is pretty much what is says on the tin: you play a monster hunter, and you have a whole world teeming with fantastical creatures to identify, track, and bring down in cinematic boss battles.
+Sure, so they’re not technically dinosaurs, but it’s hard to deny that the Apceros or Anjanath are based on real dinosaurs, even if some of the bigger beasts in the game aren’t.
+In case you’ve let the series pass you by, Monster Hunter: World is pretty much what it says on the tin: you play a monster hunter, and you have a whole world teeming with fantastical creatures to identify, track, and bring down in cinematic boss battles.
 Once you’ve secured a kill you can strip the carcass for resources, take them back to your camp, and craft tougher weapons and armour that will let you take on even bigger beasties.

 Aside from the seductive power creep, Monster Hunter: World also boasts some of the best action-RPG combat around.
 There’s a huge range of weapon types, from standard sword and shield combos to more eccentric tools like the gunlance, and learning the movesets of each one promises to be a steep difficulty curve.
 If you’re willing to put in the time – and we can help you a little with our Monster Hunter: World weapons guide – then this is probably the best dinosaur hunting game out there, even if some of its dinos have wings and breathe fire.